ENJAYMO is the first and only approved treatment for Cold Agglutinin Disease (CAD)1

 INDICATION AND IMPORTANT SAFETY INFORMATION

-ENJAYMO (sutimlimab-jome) is indicated to decrease the need for red blood cell (RBC) transfusion due to hemolysis in adults with cold agglutinin disease (CAD).
+ENJAYMO® (sutimlimab-jome) is indicated for the treatment of hemolysis in adults with cold agglutinin disease (CAD).

 IMPORTANT SAFETY INFORMATION